thephpleague/csv/docs/8.0/basic-usage.md

 ~~~

 #### Example 3 - using a Response object (Symfony, Laravel, PSR-7 etc)

 To avoid breaking the flow of your application, you should create a Response object when applicable in your framework.
-The actual implementation will differ per framework, but you should generally not ouput headers directly.
+The actual implementation will differ per framework, but you should generally not output headers directly.
 In some cases you can also use a Streaming Response for larger files.

 ~~~php